 Last Day in Scotland!

-Continue south to Ayrshire and Burns Country to see the birthplace of Scotland’s national poet.
+On the final day of your seven day tour of Scotland, continue south to Ayrshire and Burns Country to see the birthplace of Scotland’s national poet.
 Burns Cottage was built in 1757 by Robert Burns’ father, William Burnes.
 On January 25, 1759, Robert Burns was born here.

 It is now part of – and thereby close to – the interesting Robert Burns Birthplace Museum.